qouteall/qouteall-blog/blog/Statistics.md

 - How **uncertain** a distribution is.
 - **How much information** a sample in that distribution carries.

-If we want to measure the amount of information of a specific event, an event $E$ 's amount of information as $I(E)$, we can define these axioms:
+If we want to measure the amount of information of a specific event, an event $E$ 's amount of information as $I(E)$, there are 3 axioms:

 - If that event always happens, then it carries zero information. $I(E) = 0$ if $P(E) = 1$.
 - The more rare an event is, the larger information (more surprise) it carries. $I(E)$ increases as $P(E)$ decreases.
 - The information of two independent events happen together is the sum of the information of each event.
 Here I use $(X, Y)$ to denote the combination of $X$ and $Y$.
 That means $I((X, Y)) = I(X) + I(Y)$ if $P((X, Y)) = P(X) \cdot P(Y)$.
 This implies the usage of logarithm.

-Then according to the three axioms, the definition of $I$ is:
+Then according to the three axioms, the definition of $I$ (self information) is:

 $$
 I(E) = \log_b \frac{1}{P(E)} = - \log_b P(E)